 The raised bed in the picture is a Garden Ecobed with a built-in water tank.
 The water wicks up into the soil continuously and maintains that essential moisture.

-They seem to find there way into most of our meals at harvest time.
+Organic climbing beans are very nutritious and find there way into most of our meals at harvest time.
 Simply delicious.

 The beans will grow through the netting and it can be left there until harvest.

 Harvest the beans as they fill their pods (usually from February onward).

 Picking beans early encourages more flower and pod formation.
 Use a pair of scissors to snip the pods off the vine to avoid damaging it.